nextflow-io/nextflow/docs/conda.md

 ### Conda text files

-It is possible to provide the dependencies using a plain text file, just listing each package name as a separate line.
+It is possible to provide dependencies by listing each package name as a separate line in a plain text file.
 For example:

 ```
 bioconda::star=2.5.4a